Ulysse-C/Projet_Serverless/AWS/from_Web_to_DynamoDB.md

 For one of the functions of this part, you will need to use an external package, to do so, I will recommend to use AWS CLI to make the operation of upload the zip with the function and the packages easier, see the official doc for more informations.

 ### From Web to SQS
-The simplest lambda function.
-It requests data from RTE's website.
+[This](https://github.com/Ulysse-C/Projet_Serverless/blob/master/AWS/code/fromWebtoSqs.py) lambda function requests data from RTE's website.
 The data is pulled with the package, transformed from XML to JSON with xmltodict and is finally sent to the SQS.

 ### From SQS to DynamoDB
-This functions parse the JSON data.
+[This](https://github.com/Ulysse-C/Projet_Serverless/blob/master/AWS/code/fromSqstoDynamo.js) functions parse the JSON data.
 Then for each value, it creates an add-request for the database and fills it.